HMS Ruby (1776): Service history

-"We are at present at anchor at the mouth of the harbour in sight of our Enemies.
-We are in sight of all of their Shipping with a naked eye there is of them 13 Saile of the Line of Battle Ships & 25 Sloops and Brigs of War all the Gun Boats we do not know the number of them.
+"We are at present at anchor, at the mouth of the harbour, in sight of our Enemies.
+We are in sight of all of their Shipping, with a naked eye there is of them 13 Saile of the Line of Battle Ships & 25 Sloops and Brigs of War, all the Gun Boats we do not know the number of them.
 We are only 10 Saile of the Line and 2 Frigates 2 Sloops and Brigs.
-There is very heavy Batteries which the French has got the possession of them one of them has mounted as many heavy guns as there is Days in a year.
+There is[sic] very heavy Batteries which the French has got, the possession of them one of them has mounted as many heavy guns as there is Days in a year.
 We expect orders to go in Every Day So Dear Brother Remember me in your prayer."

-All seems to have gone well, since on 15 October 1808 John Williams again wrote home from HMS Ruby at Spithead.
+All seems to have gone well, since on the 15th October 1808 John Williams again wrote home from HMS Ruby at Spithead.)

+She was commanded by Captain Robert Hall in December 1808, and headed to the Baltic in June 1809.
+The following year, she was the flagship of Rear Admiral Manley Dixon.
+She was commanded by Captain Matthew Bradby, and was then superseded by Commander Thomas White (acting) in July 1810.
+Contemporary newspaper reports mention that in November 1810, she conveyed the former King of Sweden Gustav IV Adolf, before transferring him to the Victory, to arrive at Yarmouth on 11 November 1810.
+Ruby was paid off on 18 March 1811.

+From April to June 1811, she was fitted out at Chatham as receiving ship for Bermuda.
+On 25 July 1811, HMS Ruby left Portsmouth and sailed to Bermuda.
+On 21 October 1811, Commodore Evans put the Tourterelle out of commission, and transferred her crew to Ruby.
+During 1812, HMS Ruby was used as the Receiving Ship at Bermuda, under Lt.
+Peter Trounce, then Lt James Ward in 1813, Lt James Knight thereafter in 1815.
+Black refugees from the Chesapeake were quartered aboard Ruby during 1813.
+The resident Commissioner of the Navy at Bermuda, Commodore Andrew Fitzherbert Evans, had his broad pendant flying on board the Ruby in 1816 and 1817, continuing on since 1812.
+The ship remained in Bermuda and was broken up there in April of 1821.